ponziani/ponziani/README.md

 Hi there, I'm Steven Huypens! 👋
 I'm a software engineer with a passion for creating clean, efficient code and building innovative solutions.
 I have experience working with a variety of programming languages, including Php, Java, and C++, and I'm always eager to learn new technologies.

-🔭 Current Projects

-Project A: A web application that uses machine learning to predict stock prices.
-Project B: An iOS app for tracking daily expenses and creating budgets.
-Project C: A command-line tool for automating repetitive tasks.
+⚽ SoccerProject
+My biggest project is [SoccerProject](http://www.soccerproject.com).
+If you're a football fan too, be sure to check it out!

+SoccerProject is an online football management game that allows players to manage their own virtual football team.
+Players can compete against other teams, buy and sell players, set tactics and formations, and build their team's stadium.
+The game offers a realistic simulation of football management, and is popular among football fans worldwide.

 🌱 Skills
-Programming languages: Java, Php
+Programming languages: Java, Php,...
-Technologies:  Apach Karaf, Spring, OSGi, JPA, Maven, Docker, TestContainers,..
+Technologies:  Apach Karaf, Spring, OSGi, JPA, Maven, Docker, TestContainers,...
-Databases: MySQL, PostgreSQL, Oracle
+Databases: MySQL, PostgreSQL, Oracle,...

 📫 How to reach me
 LinkedIn: https://www.linkedin.com/in/stevenhuypens
+Twitter: @sjarel

 🤝 Open to collaboration
 I'm always open to working with other developers on interesting projects.
 If you have an idea or a project that you think I'd be a good fit for, feel free to reach out to me.